How to Make Your Garden Wildlife Friendly

 If you want to go a stage further and put up a nesting box, then they should be two to four metres high for tits, sparrows or starlings and ideally fixed to a tree or wall.
 For smaller birds like robins and wrens, the boxes should be lower down and preferably hidden in vegetation.
 A box will need cleaning out once a year, usually in autumn, once any birds have stopped using it, as can harbour parasites which will reduce any new chicks’ chances of survival the following year.

 Madingley Mulch sells a wide range of gardening supplies, including mulches, soil conditioners and topsoil, which can help you create a wildlife-friendly garden.
-Click the above link to contact our friendly staff, who will be happy to offer advice.
+All our orders can be delivered free to destinations within 15 miles of our base on the edge of Cambridge, and there is a standard £20 charge for all destinations within 24.5 miles.
+We run regular deliveries to Newmarket, Ely and many other local towns and villages.
+Follow the link above to contact our friendly, knowledgeable staff, who will be happy to offer advice.

 Back to blog